microsoft/LightGBM/README.md

 Support
 -------

-* Ask a question [on Stack Overflow with the `lightgbm` tag ](https://stackoverflow.com/questions/ask?tags=lightgbm), we monitor this for new questions.
+* Ask a question [on Stack Overflow with the `lightgbm` tag](https://stackoverflow.com/questions/ask?tags=lightgbm), we monitor this for new questions.
 * Discuss on the [LightGBM Gitter](https://gitter.im/Microsoft/LightGBM).
 * Discuss on the [LightGBM Slack team](https://lightgbm.slack.com).
   * Use [this invite link](https://lightgbm-slack-autojoin.herokuapp.com/) to join the team.